 If no Default style is defined, the renderer MUST choose its own defaults to render the text with.
-These are entirely arbitrary and can be set to anything, but the renderer SHOULD let the user set his own defaults.
-A simple Sans-Serif font with white text and black borders is recommended.
+The defaults MUST also be used any for any properties not specified in a given style (in other words, styles with no parent inherit from the renderer defaults).
+These defaults are entirely arbitrary and can be set to anything, but the renderer SHOULD allow the user change them.
+A simple Sans-Serif font with white text and black borders is recommended if the user does not specify anything else.